 Online casinos must supply the necessary information for players to be fully aware of the circumstances and conditions under which casino gameplay takes place.
 This means that online casinos should provide ample honest information about their product or service, as well as helpful information about engaging in socially responsible gaming.
 This information is generally displayed on the online casino’s website but can also be distributed via an e-newsletter or social media.

 Underage gambling by players under 18 in online casinos is considered a serious offence punishable by law under any jurisdiction.
 This is why online casinos must put policies to prevent underage gambling into practice and monitor their effectiveness.
-There are several different measures that online casinos take to provide for this – you can read more about them in our casino guide for beginners or frequently asked questions (FAQs).
+There are several different measures that online casinos take to provide for this – you can read more about them in our casino guide for beginners.
 Regulators work with other bodies to test the robustness of online casinos’ age verification policies and procedures.

 Online casinos must provide the option of self-exclusion to players who would like to take active steps to limit or stop their gambling.
 Self-exclusion is a feature present in licensed online casinos that allows players to disable their online player account for a select period of time.
 The self-exclusion time window can range from one day to several months.
 Players can also close their account permanently if they so wish.
 Players should be able to opt for self-exclusion and put it into force instantly through the online casino’s website.
 Adequate support for players seeking self-exclusion should also be available for online casinos to be granted a licence.